 Either natural regeneration (seeding from remaining seed trees or adjacent stands) or artificial regeneration will be used to re-establish loblolly, shortleaf and or pond pine stands in accordance with Maryland's pine tree reforestation law.
 In all cases after a harvest practice, natural regeneration will be the preferred method to re-establish the forest.
 Determination on method used will be based on site surveys of regeneration within one year of the harvest.
 Both methods of regeneration will seek to reduce soil disturbance associated with site preparation practices.
-This will require careful harvest planning to achieve natural regeneration wherever possible, as well as testing new techniques and equipment that promise to achieve desired regeneration results with acceptable costs and reduced soil disturbance.
+This will require careful harvest planning to achieve natural regeneration results with acceptable costs and reduced soil disturbance.